swestner-loyalty/API-Guide/Home.md

   We must not pass data the could be considered sensitive (e.g. Personal Information (PI) like credit card numbers, user name etc) in the URLS since it will be exposed to various caching and logging technologies (browser cache, CDN, Splunk etc).

-  ***see overloaded POST for solutions
+  _see overloaded POST for solutions_

   ## **MUST** pluralize resource names that are collections
   The majority of resources available in a RESTful API are collections.
-These should be pluralized to indicate they are access points to many resources
+These should be pluralized to indicate they are access points to many resources.
+An easy way to identify a collection is to see if a ID or resource identifier is need to access it.

   Example :